 The first and foremost step that starts the process of the employee lifecycle is attracting.
 The corporate market has a vast pool of talents out there.
 And attracting the candidates with potential is very important.
 Candidates with massive potential are enthusiastic, thought leaders and actively take part in any project with their innovative ideas.

-To attract the right candidates, you need to advertise about the job vacancy along with the organisation's goals, objectives and mission.
-This can start with employee advocacy, referral programs of an organisation or any social media posts.
+To attract the right candidates, you need to advertise about the job vacancy along with the organization's goals, objectives and mission.
+This can start with employee advocacy, referral programs of an organization or any social media posts.
 But you need to keep in mind that you post about the right job to the right people and that your audience understands what exactly you want.

-A smooth orientation process is quite essential for an employee to fit right in the organisation and get occupied in their respective tasks or jobs.
+A smooth orientation process is quite essential for an employee to fit right in the organization and get occupied in their respective tasks or jobs.
 Not only will it ease up their anxiety but it will also increase employee engagement.
-Moreover, an orientation program helps your new recruits to understand what is the organisation main purpose and goals are in the long run.
+Moreover, an orientation program helps your new recruits to understand what is the organization main purpose and goals are in the long run.

 Employee development is another stage that happens during the employee life cycle.
 Employees are always on the lookout for career growth and opportunities that will make them more proficient in their job.
 And with the new technological advancements in the rise, it has become necessary for everyone to keep up with the changes.